Open-Science-Tools/nd2reader/README.md

 ### Bug Reports and Features

-If this fails to work exactly as expected, please open a Github issue.
+If this fails to work exactly as expected, please open an [issue](https://github.com/jimrybarski/nd2reader/issues).
 If you get an unhandled exception, please paste the entire stack trace into the issue as well.

 ### Contributing